Petroleum Division identifies 40 new blocks to step up E&P activities

 The E&P companies, the official said, had added 9,444 BPD oil and 218 MMCFD gas was added in the national pool against the depletion of 9611 BPD oil and 279 MMCFD gas from the operational wells.

-While, the companies had acquired around 5,110 2D Line-Kilometer and 2,693 Square- Kilometer seismic data to assess potential of hydrocarbon deposits in different pockets.
+While, the companies had acquired around 5,110 2D Line-Kilometre and 2,693 Square- Kilometer seismic data to assess potential of hydrocarbon deposits in different pockets.

 Till May 21, 2020, the government had collected Rs142.977 billion from different E&P companies, out of which Rs51.196 billion were received on account of crude oil and Rs91.781 billion for natural gas extraction.